 GED – General Educational Development Test

-The General Educational Development Test (GED) is like a high school completion certificate.
-It says the student being tested has American or Canadian high school academic skills.
+The GED website says the tested student has American or Canadian high school academic skills.
 This test examines science, reading, writing, mathematics, and social study proficiencies.

 Wikipedia also said this about the GED: